-My name is Kristen and I am a 4th year naturopathic medical intern living in Toronto, Ontario.
-I am currently attending the Canadian College of Naturopathic Medicine, from which I plan to graduate in 2021.
+My name is Kristen and I am a 4th year student at the Canadian College of Naturopathic Medicine, from which I plan to graduate in 2021.
 Prior to Naturopathic Medical School, I completed my Bachelor of Science degree in Psychology from Dalhousie University in Halifax, Nova Scotia.
 I absolutely loved my time on the east coast, but have returned home to Ontario to complete my Doctor of Naturopathy degree.
 I am very passionate about educating others on how to optimize their health.
 In particular, digestive, hormonal, and mental health are of special interest for me!

 When I am not busy studying, I love spending time outdoors, gardening, and practicing yoga.
 I also love to bake (keep and eye out for some of my favourite healthy recipes!)